The Hollywood Fringe Festival is almost upon us!

 All performances of this show will be live streamed, and we will have recaps at the top of each episode in case you missed a previous chapter.

-UPDATE (5/23/23): I’m thrilled to announce that my script, now tentatively titled Rick Diamond and the Secret of the Green Covenant, will be directed by Matt Ritchey and feature the incredibly talented Ryan Wargnier, who some of you may remember from last year’s revival of A Very DIE HARD Christmas at Theatre Unleashed.
+UPDATE (5/23/23): I’m thrilled to announce that my script, now tentatively titled Rick Diamond and the Secret of the Green Covenant, will be directed by Matt Ritchey and feature the incredibly talented Ryan Wargnier (who some of you may remember from last year’s revival of A Very DIE HARD Christmas at Theatre Unleashed), and the amazing Nicole Ohara of Street Rat Media.
+This trio is truly a dream team for me.

 Join us for our Preview performance on Saturday, June 3rd at 11:30pm.
 We’re doing 1937 Throwback Prices for the occasion: 10-cent tickets!